-How to Use PowerShell to Disable and Enable Webcam on Windows 10
+PowerShell Script to Disable and Enable Webcam on Windows 10 and Windows 11

 While using laptops, sometimes you may want to disable the built-in webcam for some reasons, such as security or debugging webcam related programs.
 Not like a USB webcam, the built-in camera is unpluggable.
 Therefore, a general way is to open the device manager, find the camera, and disable it.
 To save time, we can create PowerShell scripts to toggle camera status quickly.

-How to Disable / Enable Webcam with PowerShell Scripts
+Step 1: Disable and Enable Webcam on Windows 10/11 with PowerShell

 Run the Windows Powershell command-line tool as administrator.